 The University does not offer student health insurance, although information about purchasing coverage is available.

-You are required to submit a copy of your health insurance coverage, including insurance company name, address, group and contract numbers, to the Student Health and Wellness Center for our files.
+You are required to submit a copy of your health insurance coverage, including insurance company name with billing address, group number and policy holder's name with their date of birth, to the Student Health Center for our files.

-Does the Health and Wellness center offer any transportation services to facilities located off campus?
+Does the Health Center offer any transportation services to facilities located off campus?

 How are emergencies handled?

 A rescue squad is available for victims of major accidents or life threatening emergencies (dial 911).
 The ambulance will usually transport you to the emergency room of the nearest hospital.
-There will be a fee charged for this transport.
 You are reminded that an emergency room is NOT to be used as a doctor’s office.
-If you are unsure about what to do, contact the Health and Wellness center for advice and counsel.
-If the Health and Wellness center is closed, contact JCU EMS or your R.A.
+If you are unsure about what to do, contact the Health Center for advice and counsel.
+If the Health Center is closed, contact JCU EMS (through the JCU PD, 216.397.1234) or your R.A.

 Individual faculty members determine attendance policies.
 When you must be absent from class for medical reasons, it is your responsibility to inform your faculty members.
-Upon request, the Health and Wellness center will give a written note, validating the date you were seen.
+Upon request, the Health Center will give a written note, validating the date you were seen in our clinic.
 This is not an excuse for missing class.
 This policy is in accordance with the HIPAA guidelines, which protects the privacy rights of each student.

 If you are hospitalized and will miss several days of class, please contact the Office of Academic Advising (CAS) or the Boler Dean's Office and they will communicate with your faculty.
 After you are released from the hospital, you will be asked to provide medical documentation.

-Is a visit to the Health and Wellness center kept confidential?
+Is a visit to the Health Center kept confidential?

-Records of all visits to the Health and Wellness center are STRICTLY CONFIDENTIAL.
+Records of all visits to the Health Center are STRICTLY CONFIDENTIAL.
 Information about the nature of illnesses is NOT given to anyone (including faculty, administration, and family) without the permission of the student.
-In the event of a serious illness or accident, the health center will notify your parents of the situation.
-Your prior consent is necessary if you are 18 or older.
+In the event of a serious illness or accident, the health center will notify your parents/guardians of the situation, when your prior consent has been given (18 years or older).

-The Student Health and Wellness Center provides access to the following clinics and programs:
+The Student Health Center provides access to the following clinics and programs: